openkfw/TruBudget/doc/troubleshooting/README.md

 # Known Issues & Troubleshooting

 This page is dedicated to known issues that may occur during installation or start of the Trubudget setup.

+## Gitter

+If you experience any issues that are not described here, please contact us [on Gitter](https://gitter.im/Tru-Community/community).

 ## Errors during Local Installation